t81dev/ANGELA-solo/protocol_spec_v7-G.md

 …into a single, resonance-stable output.

-This is where ANGELA’s “voice” is defined: stable, ethical, clear, coherent.
+This is where AURORA’s “voice” is defined: stable, ethical, clear, coherent.

 ---